 by The Chocolate Dictionary

-But chocolumps can also be the result of too much handling: a chocolate distorted by hot, eager fingers giving it a once-over, a twice-over and even a third time-over, before deciding it’s not worth the effort and then slinging it back into the box.
+But chocolumps can also be the result of too much handling: a chocolate repeatedly touched by warm, eager fingers before deciding it’s not worth the effort and slinging it back into the box.

 A recent survey involving several widely available boxed assortments found that with Nestlé’s Black Magic, Cadbury’s Roses, Nestlé’s Dairy Box, and Prestat’s Jewel Box, it was the citrus flavoured truffles and crèmes that were least favoured.
-With the updated Milk Tray assortment, it was the Eastern Delight – “an exotic Turkish delight locked in chocolate” – that seemed to get the thumbs-down.
-With Quality Street the chocolump was Toffee Deluxe.
-And in Thornton’s popular Continental Assortment, it was the unfortunately misnamed Amour – a curious blend of marzipan and orange liqueur – that always made it to the bottom.
+With the updated Milk Tray assortment, it was the Eastern Delight – referred to as “an exotic Turkish delight locked in chocolate” – that got the thumbs-down.
+With Quality Street the chocolump was the Toffee Deluxe.
+And in Thornton’s Continental Assortment, it was the unfortunately named Amour – a curious blend of marzipan and orange liqueur – that resides at the bottom of the list.

-In December 2009 a discussion on The Student Room, the UK’s biggest online student community, considered the possibility that Cadbury’s deliberately included one or two chocolumps in their Roses selection to make the other chocolates look even better, though Alex Benady, who once worked in product development for Cadbury’s, explained it more prosaically, “Tastes have changed, and chocolate is no longer the luxury it once was.
+In December 2009 a discussion on The Student Room, the UK’s biggest online student community, considered the possibility that Cadbury deliberately included one or two chocolumps in their Roses selection to make the other chocolates look even better.
+Alex Benady, formerly of Cadbury’s product development department, has given a more prosaic explanation.
+“Tastes have changed, and chocolate is no longer the luxury it once was.
 People are pickier”.
-Indeed, it would seem that while cheaper boxed assortments aren’t supposed to be all things to all people, chocolate eaters are less accepting of the ones that don’t measure up, and therefore more inclined to discard them than before.
+So while cheaper boxed assortments are not supposed to be all things to all people, chocolate eaters are less accepting of the ones that don’t measure up and therefore more inclined to discard them than before.